Events & Specials

 A Festival of Nine Lessons and Carols

-Dec.
-24 at 8am (Live) | Dec.
-25 at 4pm (Repeat)
+December 24 at 8am (LIVE) | December 25 at 4pm (REPEAT)

 The legendary music and spoken-word broadcast from the chapel of King’s College in Cambridge, England.
 Since 1928, this service of Biblical readings with choral and organ selections has been broadcast live by the BBC.
 It’s now a treasured worldwide Christmas Eve tradition.